dxw/playbook/guides/how-we-do-user-research.md

 We have [template consent forms](https://drive.google.com/open?id=1ilYXwrrkl9s4jMRkJm3uCWAON6bnEeYinKvPd-VOz8k) for the most common research situations.

 If none of the standard consent forms will work for the research activities you are doing, speak to the Head of User Research.

+### Sharing your consent materials and process

+Some clients and stakeholders will not understand the ethical and legal reasons for getting informed consent, and will not be familiar with good consent practice.

+To avoid problems later, share your consent materials and process as soon as you can with the client and with any organisations whose staff or members you are researching with.

 ### Collecting consent